 What to do when gut health isn’t optional?

 When gut health isn’t optional, your body will send you signals of disorder such as pain or discomfort.
 You may experience bloating, constipation, diarrhoea, reflux, cramping and spasming, heartburn and reflux, nausea and vomiting, or other symptoms.
-These symptoms may or may not relate to the food you eat, and may reflect dysfunction or dis-ease in one or more organs in the digestive tract [1-3].
+These symptoms may or may not relate to the food you eat and may reflect dysfunction or dis-ease in one or more organs in the digestive tract [1-3].

-Gut health is also vital for healthy functioning nervous, reproductive, and immune systems.
+Gut health is also vital for a healthy functioning nervous, reproductive, and immune systems.
 This means that symptoms relating to cognition, memory, hormone imbalances, immune disturbances, and inflammatory states such as arthritis or eczema, may have a gut health component [1-2].

 Without a healthy gut, you are also not able to adequately absorb nutrients from the foods you eat – meaning that even if you have a healthy diet, you may not be receiving all the benefits of eating healthy food and may experience vitamin, mineral and nutrient deficiencies .